sigasi/sigasi_insights/manual/trouble.md

 > Project interface was created with an older, incompatible version of Quartus II.
 > Is it OK to upgrade the project to match the installed version of Quartus II?

 Obviously, you should upgrade the project.
-If this message keeps popping up, you may want to check that Sigasi is using the correct version of Quartus II, in the Sigasi application: **Window > Preferences > Sigasi > Toolchains > Altera Quartus II**.
+If this message keeps popping up, you may want to check that Sigasi Studio is using the correct version of Quartus II, in the Sigasi Studio application: **Window > Preferences > Sigasi > Toolchains > Altera Quartus II**.

 # Contact support